luisjo819UCLA/Portfolio-Finance-Project/README.md

 - **Data Visualization and Statistical Modeling:** Use machine learning and econometrics tools to examine and visualize correlations and trends.
 - **Time-Series Analysis:** Clean and resample data, manage missing values, and apply time series methods to interpret the data accurately.

+## Strategy Definition and Economic Inference
+The analysis strategy was carefully structured to capture how specific macroeconomic indicators correlate with the S&P 500 returns, using insights based on:
+- **Macroeconomic Theory**: The model reflects economic theories linking bond yields, inflation (CPI), and industrial performance as indicators of economic health and their respective impacts on equity markets.
+Higher CPI, for example, is often associated with inflationary pressures, which can negatively impact stock markets, whereas strong industrial indices may indicate economic growth, positively affecting returns.
+- **Predictive Lagging Strategy**: By shifting economic indicators one period forward, the analysis captures how previous values of CPI and industrial indices might impact subsequent stock returns.
+This time-lagged approach aligns with econometric modeling practices and allows for a realistic, economically meaningful inference of causality, simulating how investors might respond to recent economic reports.

 ## Key Tools and Libraries
 The project leverages the following libraries and tools for data analysis, machine learning, and visualization:
 - **`yfinance`**: For obtaining historical data of financial assets.